isomerpages/dis-dotc/_our-products/Products/Pressify.md

 information management are essential.
 Enter Pressify, a secure AI-powered knowledge management platform that transforms how you create, organize, and share reports and presentations.</p>
+<p><a href="https://app.pressify.gov.sg/" rel="noopener nofollow" target="_blank">Pressify</a> centralises
-<p>Pressify centralises document storage and retrieval, simplifying the process
-of gathering and referencing research sources.
+document storage and retrieval, simplifying the process of gathering and referencing research sources.
 Advanced search capabilities—using queries, tag filters, and date ranges—eliminate the hassle of sifting through scattered information.
 AI-driven features like auto-tagging, summarization, and content translation empower users to extract and consume data efficiently.
 With curated collections for focused work and collaboration tools for seamless sharing and role-based access, Pressify enhances productivity and accessibility.
 By simplifying workflows, it enables users to craft insightful, visually engaging documents without the distraction of complex tasks.</p>